Crested Caracara

 Egg Laying and Incubation

 Crested Caracaras build large nests made of sticks and vines in trees, often palm trees, or occasionally on the ground.
-Females typically lay 2-3 eggs, which are incubated by both parents for 27-33 days.
+Females typically lay 2-3 eggs.

 Nestling Care

 Both parents are devoted to caring for their young.
 They use clucking sounds and branch-snapping noises to deter predators from the nest.
-Chicks remain in the nest for about three months before fledging.

 Habitat and Distribution